The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 3. It’s Thoughtography.

-This one’s the strangest…and perhaps most poetic.
+This one’s the strangest, and perhaps most artistic and beautiful of the theories.

 Thoughtography is the idea that strong psychic energy can imprint images onto surfaces.
 In this theory, it wasn’t the house that was haunted.

+It was María.
 That she (without knowing) was projecting images onto the floor from some deep subconscious well.
 That the faces were echoes of grief, trauma, ancestral memory, emotional residue.
+The house wasn’t the ghost in this theory, the living were.

 The Faces That Stayed

 Even the Spanish government stepped in once.
-They documented, photographed, and studied.
-And still, they left without answers.
+They documented, photographed, and studied, and still, they left without answers.

-Maybe some things aren’t meant to be solved.
+Maybe some things aren’t meant to be solved, they’re meant to be witnessed.

 This Isn’t the Only Strange Signal…